jump-dev/MathOptInterface.jl/docs/src/index.md

 instance to the solver [^1].
 Many different instance formats have been proposed over the years, but only a few (such as MPS) have become the industry standard.

-Each format is a product of its time in history, and the problem class it tried to address.
+Each format is a product of its time in history and the problem class it tried to address.
 For example, we retain the rigid input format of the MPS file that was designed for 1960's punchcards despite the obsolescence of this technology [^2].
-Although it has since been  extended to problem classes such as nonlinear and stochastic linear programming, MPS was not designed with extensibility in mind.
+Although the MPS format has since been extended to problem classes such as nonlinear and stochastic linear programming, MPS was not designed with extensibility in mind.
 This has led some authors (such as [^3]) to conclude that developing a new format is easier than extending the existing MPS format.

-The LP file-format also dates back to the work of Orchard-Hays who attempted to correct the ''mistakes'' of the MPS file-format by creating a human-readable, row-oriented format for mathematicians [^2].
+The LP file-format dates back to the work of Orchard-Hays who attempted to correct the ''mistakes'' of the MPS file-format by creating a human-readable, row-oriented format for mathematicians [^2].
 However, due to its age, there is no longer a single standard for the LP file-format.
 This has led to subtle differences between implementations in different readers that hampers the usefulness of the format as a format for interchange.
-Much like the MPS file, it is also limited in the types of problems it can represent and was not designed for extensibility.
+Much like the MPS file, the LP file is also limited in the types of problems it can represent and was not designed for extensibility.

-In contrast to the LP file, the .NL file explicitly aims for machine-readability at the expense of human-readability [^5].
+In contrast to the LP file, the NL file explicitly aims for machine-readability at the expense of human-readability [^5].
 It is also considerably more flexible in the problem classes it can represent (in particular, arbitrary nonlinear functions are supported).
-However, once again, the format is not extensible to new problem formats, and lacks support for conic problems.
+However, once again, the format is not extensible to new problem formats and lacks support for conic problems.

 More recently, considerable work has been put into developing the OSiL format [^4].
 In developing OSiL, Fourer et al. idenfied many of the challenges and